yearn/YIPS/YIPS/yip-30.md

 Implement an inflation schedule of 20,000 YFI over the next 8 years, with 12,802 distributed in the first 3 years, ending with a trailing tail of 1% inflation.

 ## Abstract
-1. Update the YFI mint contract to reflect the new inflation schedule.
+* Update the YFI mint contract to reflect new inflation schedule.

 ## Motivation
-A clear inflation schedule which reflects the long-term best interest of the community, allowing some flexibility in the adjustment of reward schemes.
+To create an inflation schedule after the passing of YIP-0.

 **FOR**: Implement an inflation schedule of 20,000 YFI over the next 8 years, with 12,802 distributed in the first 3 years, ending with a trailing tail of 1% inflation.